 The cell needs the following to be healthy:

 - Vitamins to allow the body to make the fats and proteins work

-- Minerals to make the fats and proteins work as an on-off switch, and to keep your pH in the operating range
+- Minerals to make the fats and proteins work like an on-off switch, and to keep your pH in the operating range

 - Water (alkaline)

 - amino acids to make cytoplasm (the machinery inside cells)

 - Voltage (the body must have voltage to function; normal range should be -20 to -25 mV.)

 To date, I have never seen a patient with chronic disease that is not mineral deficient, and most are vitamin deficient as well.

 The next important thing to recognize is the importance of your liver/gallbladder.
 The gallbladder is a storage tank for the bile made by the liver and then becomes filled with sludge, it doesn’t function normally.
 It then becomes a breeding ground for all kinds of infections due to “neurotoxins” (poison) making you sick.
 The key is to clean the gallbladder and not to remove it.
 Same is true with the liver.
 If your liver is sick, it would result in chronic diseases.